 Welcome to Ron’s Rants…

-I’m an ME survivor (so far anyway), 24 years and counting.
-I’m – at the time of writing – pretty housebound.
-This restricts me to mostly sedentary pastimes – reading, blogging here, occasionally sloping off to the pub, my website here, and cooking when I can, which isn’t often.
+I’m an ME survivor (so far anyway), 27 years and counting.
+I’m – at the time of writing – totally housebound.
+This restricts me to mostly sedentary pastimes – reading, blogging here, my website here (neglected these days, but still remarkably popular for some reason), and cooking when I can, which isn’t as often as I’d like.

-I also have severe COPD, the precursors of which – asthma and bronchiectasis – resulted from simultaneous whooping cough and measles at age 2, either one of which was capable of trashing my lungs.
-Together, I was seriously, and almost inevitably, screwed,
+I also have Stage 4 COPD, the precursors of which – asthma and bronchiectasis – resulted from simultaneous whooping cough and measles at age 2, either one of which was capable of trashing my lungs.
+Together, I was seriously, and almost inevitably, screwed.

-When I’m able to get out, my primary interests are birding and photography (digital), and beer, of course, as they fit my current abilities.
-There used to be others, like camping and fishing, but for now they’re out of reach.
-At present, most things are on hold, as I can no longer drive, and I’m trying – without too much success – to adjust to life without a car.
+If I’m ever able to get out, my primary interests are birding and photography (digital), and beer, of course, as they fit my current abilities.
+There used to be others, like camping and fishing, but they’re now out of reach.
+At present, most things are on hold, as I can no longer drive, and I’m trying – without too much success – to adjust to life with large chunks missing.

 I used to write a magazine column, about computer matters, for people with ME (CFS if you’re American), but now I put all my effort into my blog and website.
-I also operate an email advice service for people with ME and computer problems.
-I’ve been running this for five years and have only been stumped once.
+I used to operate an email advice service for people with ME and computer problems, which ran for about five years and have only been stumped once.
 Thanks, Steph!

 My experience with ME will, obviously, feature here from time to time (the more so now – August 2008 – as I’ve quit the blog on my website, see below, to concentrate all my efforts here; don’t worry, anything that would have been posted there will appear here, no-one will miss out on anything), as will items of interest to people with ME (I hate the acronym PWME – Person/People with ME – by the way – it’s ugly and looks as if it might be a Welsh epithet!), and items relating to my hobbies or which have simply sparked my interest.
 I won’t be using the term CFS (except in the form ME/CFS, for the convenience of non-British readers), as it’s criminally misused by the UK medical profession.

-I had a blog, on my own website, Ron’s Realm, here which is in its fifth year.
+I had a blog, on my own website, Ron’s Realm, here which is in its seventh year.
 It’s proven pretty popular but I felt it was time to reach out to a wider audience.
 I’d also appreciate feedback, which I haven’t been getting in the original format.
-That blog was being neglected a little, too, I’m afraid, simply because blogging here is so much easier than firing up Dreamweaver and then uploading the results, and because I have neither the energy or the material to keep two blogs going.
 Eventually, I decided to pension off my original blog and concentrate on this one.
-The numbers show that not every visitor to Ron’s Realm is clicking through to here, despite putting a link on pretty much every page, so if anything comes up that I feel warrants it, I’ll create a new web page at Ron’s Realm, as well as posting it here.
+The numbers show that not every visitor to Ron’s Realm is clicking through to here, despite putting a link on pretty much every page, which is a pity, as they’re missing out on a lot.
+It’d boost my numbers too!

 And yes, I do know I can be opinionated – that’s a given!

-My health and/or benefits-related posts are by far the most popular, but there’s lots more than that here so, if that’s what brought you here, and even if it’s not, stick around and have a rummage in the archives – you might be pleasantly surprised…
+My health and/or benefits-related posts are by far the most popular, by the way, but there’s lots more than that here so, if that’s what brought you here, and even if it’s not, stick around and have a rummage in the archives – you might be pleasantly surprised…

-Do check out my website, too, as I can post stuff there, that might be thought contentious, that I can’t post here.
+Do check out my website, too, as I can post stuff there that might be thought contentious, that I can’t get away with here, without bending the ToS.
+There will always be a post containing a link, when that happens.

 there is a reason you have to buy those pills on the internet – it’s because it is not licensed here in it’s pure form!